 The crossing over the Aire at Ferrybridge was of importance for many centuries.
 A bridge was built there in 1198, and another to replace it two centuries later.
 Located on the Great North Road linking London with York and Edinburgh beyond that, the town became an important staging place for the coach traffic on that route.
-The traffic continued to develop, until in 1804 the government had to build a wider bridge over the river to accommodate it.
+The traffic continued to develop until, in 1804, the government had to build a wider bridge over the river to accommodate it.
 The new bridge was designed higher to allow easier passage of the barge traffic on the Aire and Calder Navigation.

-Knottingley was an inland port of some note, long the last navigable point on the Aire until the Aire and Calder Navigation, built in 1704 and widened in 1826, enabled barges to make it to Leeds.
+Knottingley was an inland port of some note, long the last navigable point on the Aire until the Aire and Calder Navigation, built-in 1704 and widened in 1826, enabled barges to make it to Leeds.
 Its shipyards built and maintained both inland and seagoing vessels.
 Pottery was a significant industry for the town from the 19th century until as late as the 1940s, when the Australian Pottery, opened to cater to that country's needs, finally closed.

-Glass manufacturing continues to be important.
+Glass manufacturing continues to be necessary.
 The town had Kellingley colliery operating until December 2015.
-The demand for coal was helped by the huge power station at Ferrybridge.
-Whilst most of the coal bound for Ferrybridge left by rail, some was transported up river using barges, the last of which was delivered in December 2002.
-Knottingley is a central point for horse racing fans, with tracks at Pontefract, York, Wetherby and Doncaster all close by.
+The vast power station at Ferrybridge helped the demand for coal.
+Whilst most of the coal bound for Ferrybridge was left by rail, some were transported upriver using barges, the last of which was delivered in December 2002.
+Knottingley is a central point for horse racing fans, with tracks at Pontefract, York, Wetherby, and Doncaster.

 Investigating with the Paranormal Eye UK Team throughout the evening